 Curry is my definition of comfort food.
 Coconut cream with all the fragrant memories of my first solo travel abroad.
-Curry renditions have been a staple in my home cooking and a dependable cuisine found in nearly all major cities.
+Curry renditions have been a staple in my home cooking and a dependable cuisine found in all major cities.
 In fact some of my most memorable meals from Lisbon to Bangkok, Denver and Los Angeles have been from the Indian and Thai restaurants in unassuming locations, amongst embroidered cushions, Buddha statues or Ganesha decorum.
 And my favorite thing on the menu?
 Yep, curry.

 Scroll all the way to the bottom to see where my travel, healing and cooking journey all began.